topkecleon/telegram-bot-bash/doc/7_develop.md

 send a message as respone from an addon: ```send_message "${CHAT[ID]}" "Message to send ..." &```.

 #### Bashbot Events
-Addons can register functions to bashbot events at startup by providing their name and a callback function.
+Addons must register functions to bashbot events at startup by providing their name and a callback function.
 If an event occours each registered function for the event is called.

 Events run in the same context as the main bashbot loop, so variables set here are persistent as long bashbot is running.